adivardhan1000/key-value-db/README.md

 Implementing a basic database that operates on key value pair as queried

-For this implementation, we will creating our own Database instead of using a NoSQL in backend.
+For this implementation, we will be using redis cloud.

 Assumption:
-    COMPACT works for only variables intialized in the session Any variables alredy existing won't be accounted for
+    COMPACT works for only variables intialized in the session.
+Any already existing data/variables won't be used.
+    Meaning, COMPACT lines generated will only consist of newly used variables in the current session.

 ## Managing Environment